cwshugg/dimrod/README.md

 * Implement a weather service that uses [this API](https://www.weather.gov/documentation/services-web-api)
 * Implement a grocery list management service
 * Implement a conversation service used to:
-    * Talk with MADOC
+    * Talk with MIDOS
-    * Instruct MADOC to interact with other services to accomplish things
+    * Instruct MIDOS to interact with other services to accomplish things
     * Generally make me feel like Tony Stark
-* Create microphone+speaker modules that allow me to speak with MADOC around the house.
+* Create microphone+speaker modules that allow me to speak with MIDOS around the house.